Return to Sleepaway Camp: Plot

 Karen wakes up with a rope hanging from a basketball hoop tied around her neck.
 The killer flips a switch to raise the net, causing Karen to be lifted off the ground.
-Michael arrives, prompting the killer to run off, and lowers the net.
-After Karen tells him she thinks Alan is the killer, Michael grabs a croquet mallet and runs to Alan's secret hideout, where he finds Alan, and starts beating Alan with the mallet.
-However, the real killer appears behind Michael as the screen fades to black.
+Michael arrives, causing the killer to run off, and lowers the net.
+After Karen tells him she thinks Alan is the killer, Sheriff Jerry consoles Karen while Michael grabs a croquet mallet and beats Alan with the mallet.
+The killer appears behind Michael as the screen fades to black.

-Ronnie, Ricky, and Jenny find a badly wounded Alan.
-Sheriff Jerry walks up, explaining through his mechanical voice box that the victims never learned, felt the need to be so mean all the time, thought they could do anything to their victims and get away with it, and eventually got what they deserved.
-The killer is revealed to be Sheriff Jerry, who in turn reveals himself to be Angela Baker, the murderer from the first movie, which causes Ronnie to say "I knew it was you!"
-Jenny finds something on the ground and runs away screaming.
-Ronnie and Ricky investigate and find Michael skinned alive on the ground.
-The film ends with Angela laughing maniacally before suddenly stopping and staring evilly into the camera.
+Ronnie, Ricky and Jenny find a badly-wounded Alan.
+Sheriff Jerry walks up, explaining through his mechanical voice box that kids never learn and are always mean.
+Sheriff Jerry reveals himself to be Angela Baker.
+They find Michael, skinned alive on the ground, with Angela laughing maniacally.

-In a post-credits scene, a flashback set three weeks before the film shows how Angela escaped from the psychiatric clinic.
-She causes a brake fluid leak in a car and flags down Sheriff Pete (Carlo Vogel), the real sheriff.
-She murders him by dropping the car on his head and steals his uniform and equipment to become the new sheriff.
+In a post-credits scene, a flashback set three weeks before the film shows how Angela got her police disguise.
+She causes a brake fluid leak in a car and flags down Sheriff Pete, the real sheriff.
+She murders him by dropping the car on his head and steals his clothes to become the new sheriff.